Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 We're going to create an application that simulates employees taking care of the pets in a shelter.

 Include a game loop in this project, too.
 It should prompt the user, then call the appropriate method(s) on any of the required classes.

+### NOTE:

+The following examples are _GUIDELINES ONLY_, you can customize your user interface as you see fit as long as you meet all of the above requirements.

 ### Example Employee Set Up